Yuhao-Wan/Pairwise-combinatorial-learner/README.md

 # Pairwise-combinatorial-learner
-Python implementation of algorithm in Learning Combinatorial Functions from Pairwise Comparisons
+Python implementation of algorithm in Learning Combinatorial Functions from Pairwise Comparisons (JMLR, 2016)